szokodiakos/typegoose/README.md

 #### staticMethod

-Static Mongoose methods must be declared with `static` keyword on the Typegoose extending class.
+Static Mongoose methods must be declared with `static` keyword on the class.
 This will ensure, that these methods are callable on the Mongoose model (TypeScript won't throw development-time error for unexisting method on model object).

 If we want to use another static method of the model (built-in or created by us) we have to override the `this` in the method using the [type specifying of `this` for functions](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#specifying-the-type-of-this-for-functions).
 If we don't do this, TypeScript will throw development-time error on missing methods.